 Since then, the relationship between Boston and jazz has only strengthened, and especially so with programs at both the Berklee College of Music and the New England Conservatory.

 Today, there are so many places to see good live jazz that you could visit a different Boston venue every night of the week.

 The Beehive, part of the Boston Center for the Arts, is a South End institution.
 Stop by to hear live jazz every night of the week, with a core lineup of blues players showcased each Sunday.
 The comfort food-focused menu and tasty craft cocktails certainly add to the magic of this hot spot.

 Set in the heart of Harvard Square, the Beat Brasserie is technically not in Boston (it's in nearby Cambridge), but it deserves to be included on a list of the areas best jazz clubs.
 With a restaurant, bar and lounge, Beat Brasserie has a changing roster of jazz and blues musicians on the calendar, plus jazz brunches on the weekends.

 03 of 09

-Darryl's in the South End has outstanding soul food that makes it worth the trip.
+Darryl's Corner Bar and Kitchen in the South End has outstanding soul food that makes it worth the trip.
 The live music with a diverse lineup of musicians makes it the perfect hangout.
-Who wouldn't want to chow down on gumbo, hush puppies, fried catfish, shrimp and grits, and other Southern specialties, all while being serenaded by a piano, bass and drum?
+After all, who wouldn't want to chow down on gumbo, hush puppies, fried catfish, shrimp and grits, and other Southern specialties, all while being serenaded by a piano, bass and drum?

 04 of 09

-Local and national jazz musicians alike get top billing at Ryles in Cambridge's Inman Square.
+Local and national jazz musicians alike get top billing at Ryles Jazz Club in Cambridge's Inman Square.
 From dinner shows to Sunday jazz brunch, the first floor is the place to be for great live music.
-If you then want to dance, make a night of it and hear the show downstairs, then head up to the second floor for salsa dancing.Continue to 5 of 9 below.
+If you then want to dance, make a night of it and hear a show downstairs, then head up to the second floor for salsa dancing.Continue to 5 of 9 below.

 05 of 09